menghanhui/r3bl.blog/_posts/2014-12-14-is-it-time-for-the-pirate-bay-to-disappear-for-good.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
-comments: true
 date: 2014-12-14 17:54:27+00:00
 layout: post
 slug: is-it-time-for-the-pirate-bay-to-disappear-for-good
 title: Is It Time For The Pirate Bay to Disappear For Good?
-wordpress_id: 240
-categories:
+categories: en
-- Free Culture
-- Politics
 tags:
 - free culture
 - Old Pirate Bay